jeremytammik/3dwc/README.md

 # The 3D Web Coder

-Source code and text for
-[The 3D Web Coder](http://the3dwebcoder.typepad.com) blog.
+Source code, full text and chronological index for [The 3D Web Coder](http://the3dwebcoder.typepad.com) blog.

 ## Author